 If you wanna do better than the average manager, you gotta talk with your people about what is going on.
 But if you’re hiding behind some idea about what a manager “should” be like, chances are you will come across as fake.

-Do you admit your own mistakes, or do you hide them?
+Do you admit your own mistakes and learn, or do you hide them?

 Do you lead by example?

 Here’s a great business quote from Mark C Crowley’s excellent book about how to be a better leader.

 Lead with your heart, not just with your mind:

 “Most of us were taught that the heart acts like Kryptonite in leadership.
 It inherently undermines a manager’s effectiveness – and lowers productivity and profitability.”